storj/storj/docs/design/node-selection.md

-# Title: Reputation and Node Selection
+# Reputation and Node Selection

 ## Abstract